AshishY794/web2apk/README.md

 - File → Open Folder → Select the `web2apk` folder
 - Or drag and drop the `web2apk` folder into VS Code

+**🚨 If GitHub login gets stuck:** If the `npm run web2apk` command gets stuck during GitHub authentication, see the "Problems and Solutions" section below for quick fixes!

 ### 🎮 Adventure 2: Manual Step-by-Step (Learn Everything!)